andreamazzitelli/checkBin/doc/Second Delivery/2ndDelivery.md

 - we briefly discussed network aspects of the system, such as network usage and latency.

 ## Next evaluation phase:
 We will focus more on energy consumption, which is a key aspect for our system.
 We will take more accurate measures using our prototype in different settings.
+Specifically, we are going to measure the follwing parameters:
+- Energy consumption during wake-up time
+- Energy consumption to activate the sensors and compute the fill level
+- Energy consumption to transmit data using LoRa
+- Energy consumption during sleep mode
+- Energy consumption of the OLED display (to understand if it can be used in our system, given the battery constraints)

-<br> We will also evaluate different charging methods to find out if there exists a viable option.
+We will also evaluate different charging methods to find out if there exists a viable option.

+Regarding the network we do have strict constraints given by the chosen technology.
+The main one is on the size of the packets but it does not affect our application.
+However, to confirm this statement we are going to measure:
+- Total size of LoRa packets
+- Total size of the payloads
+- Total latency from the beginning of the measuring phase to the update of the web dashboard